 Rental returns in Berlin

 A property does not necessarily have to be lived in by the owner.
 It is also worth renting it out.
-Especially in cities like Berlin with a strong population growth and a low vacancy rate, this makes sense.
+Especially in cities like Berlin with strong population growth and a low vacancy rate, this makes sense.
 Another advantage is the currently low mortgage interest rates.
 A loan has rarely been cheaper.

 In Berlin, owners achieved an average rental yield of 3.6 percent in 2018.
 Higher returns can nowadays only be achieved on the currently volatile stock market.